7 Best Comfortable Running Shoes in 2024

 When it comes to running shoes, comfort is king.
 Whether you’re a high mileage, daily runner, or weekend warrior, we all want that running shoe that delivers great comfort while running.

-Whatever your running preferences or racing requirements, there are hundreds of “comfortable” models out there from various brands.
+Whatever your running preferences or racing requirements are, there are hundreds of “comfortable” models out there from various brands.
 Choosing the right one can be confusing and time-consuming.

 How we test running shoes

-With years of running under our belts and numerous hours of testing thousands of running shoes, we can definitely say that we know a lot about comfortable running shoes.
-In this list, we’ve highlighted the models based on the following selection process:
+With years of running under our belts and countless hours of lab testing, we can confidently say that we know a lot about comfortable running shoes.
+In this list, we’ve highlighted the models that blew us away.
+Here's how our BTS looks like:

 - We buy all the shoes with our own money to avoid bias and brand loyalty.

-- We log at least 30 to 40 miles of running on each pair in various training and racing conditions.
+- We log at least 30 to 40 miles of running in each pair at wildly different paces, covering different terrain.

 Best comfortable running shoes overall